clojure-grimoire/grimoire/resources/1.4.0/clojure.repl/thread-stopper/docstring.md

-Returns a function that takes one arg and uses that as an exception messageto stop the given thread.
+Returns a function that takes one arg and uses that as an exception message to stop the given thread.
 Defaults to the current thread